 These principles and policies are reinforced with robust processes that are continuously monitored and improved by the Board.
 For example, our zero-tolerance approach to bribery or corruption is actively communicated through training and information sessions.
-The effectiveness of this approach is exhibited by the fact that in 2020 our Company had zero incidents of corruption.
+The effectiveness of this approach is exhibited by the fact that our Company has consistently had zero incidents of corruption throughout 2021.